What can I do if I am worried about a friend?

 And what if you’re worried about something that doesn’t seem to be bothering your friend?
 You think, for example, that they are taking party drugs inappropriately – more,

 or drinking too much when they go out.
-Steps 1-9 also apply in this situation, remembering that medical students are in a special category, since all students are registered with the NSW Medical Board - more
+Steps 1-9 also apply in this situation, remembering that medical students are in a special category, since all students are registered with the Australian Health Practitioner Regulation Agency - more

 Answer: Go back to steps 1-9.